maheshj412/person-service/README.md

 ## person-service

- Add/delete/update person details into database.
- Add/edit/delete person address(s).
+ Add/delete/update person details into database and Add/edit/delete person address(s).

 ## Person-rest-api is created using following tools and technology